 The financial review process in Parliament includes extensive review of public sector performance, including Crown entities and State enterprises, by select committees and debate in the House (see below and Parliament Brief, ‘Select Committees’).

-At the beginning of each sitting day the House devotes about 60 minutes to twelve questions from members to Ministers about matters within their ministerial responsibility.
+At the beginning of each sitting day the House devotes about 60 minutes to 12 oral questions from members to Ministers about matters within their ministerial responsibility.
 The Ministers have a few hours’ notice to prepare a reply.
 After the initial reply is given, members can ask supplementary questions to test the Minister’s answer.
 This process keeps Ministers and the organisations for which they are responsible on notice that their activities can always be subject to scrutiny.
-Questions may be addressed to other members of the House (Government or opposition) but, as compared to questions to Ministers, in much more restricted circumstances.
+Questions may be addressed to other members of the House (Government or Opposition) but, as compared with questions to Ministers, in much more restricted circumstances.
 For example, chairpersons of select committees may be questioned on the procedure being followed by their committees.

 Members may lodge an unlimited number of written questions to Ministers.
 Replies must be lodged within six working days.
 The entire process of lodging and publishing these questions is electronic.
-All questions and answers are published on the website at www.parliament.nz.
+All questions and answers are published on the website www.parliament.nz.

 In addition to debates associated with appropriation and supply, there are several other debating opportunities in the House where the Government must defend itself.
 For instance, every Wednesday an hour is set aside for a general debate in which members are free to raise any issues of concern.
 If an urgent matter of public interest arises involving ministerial responsibility, any member can raise this with the Speaker, who decides whether it needs the immediate attention of the House.
-If it is accepted, one and a half hours are set aside for the debate.
+If it is accepted, one-and-a-half hours are set aside for the debate.

 There are two further ‘set piece’ debates to which the House devotes a substantial amount of time and where the Government is expected to defend its policies.
 The first is the Address in Reply debate.
 This is the means by which the House formally responds to the Speech from the Throne delivered by the Governor-General at the State Opening of Parliament when the House meets after a general election.
 This debate takes precedence over other Government business and lasts up to 19 hours.
 If there is no Address in Reply debate in progress when the House meets at the beginning of each year, the Prime Minister makes a statement to the House on the Government’s intentions for the year.
-The ensuing debate lasts up to 14 hours.
+The whole debate lasts up to 13 hours.

 There is a traditional right to petition the House on issues ranging from redress of personal grievances, provided legal remedies have been exhausted, to requests for a change to public policy or the law.
 This process can bring Government activity under close scrutiny.
 Petitions are referred to the appropriate select committee (see Parliament Brief, ‘Select Committees’).
 The committee may, for instance, ask officials from the appropriate Government department to provide a submission and to appear before it to explain the department’s actions in relation to the issue.
-If a committee recommends any Government action in its report to the House, the Government must respond to the House within 90 days.
+If a committee recommends any Government action in its report to the House, the Government must respond to the House within 60 working days.
 Given the constraints on its time, the House is most unlikely to debate a petition.